NHS Test and Trace: In other UK countries

 Similar programmes were put in place in the other countries of the UK.
 Northern Ireland became the first constituent country to reintroduce contact tracing when, on 23 April 2020, its Chief Medical Officer, Michael McBride, announced that a scheme was "active".
 Following a pilot, the system became fully operational in Northern Ireland on Monday 18 May.
 Northern Ireland was the first part of the UK to launch a contact-tracing app, which was launched on 30 July.
-The app runs on both IOS and Android operating systems, but the developer said that it would not work on iPhone 6 or older Apple devices.
+The app ran on both IOS and Android operating systems, but the developer said that it would not work on iPhone 6 or older Apple devices.

 Plans for Test & Protect, a contact tracing service in Scotland, were published by the Scottish Government on 26 May 2020, and it was launched on 28 May, shortly after NHS Test and Trace went live; a companion app 'Protect Scotland' was launched to the public on 10 September.

 The service in Wales, run by NHS Wales and known as 'Test, Trace, Protect', launched on 1 June 2020.